OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 Trend is typically calculated as the linear trend of the _most recent five years_ of status.

 ```
+## minimum year here for illustration; it is based on data available
+year_min = 2011

  r.trend <- ry %>%
    filter(year >= year_min) %>%
    filter(!is.na(statusData)) %>%